vmware/vic-product/docs/user_doc/vic_overview/introduction.md

 - A user raises a ticket and says, "I need Docker".
 - The vSphere administrator identifies datastores, networking, and compute resources on a cluster that users can use for their Docker environment.
-- The vSphere administrator uses a utility called `vic-machine` to install a small appliance, called a virtual container host (VCH).
+- The vSphere administrator uses the vSphere Integrated Containers plug-in for the vSphere Client or a command-line utility called `vic-machine` to install a small appliance, called a virtual container host (VCH).
 The VCH represents an authorization to use the infrastructure that they have identified, into which users can self-provision container workloads.
 - The appliance runs a secure remote Docker API, that is the only access that the user has to the vSphere infrastructure.
 - Instead of sending the user a Linux VM, the vSphere administrator sends them the IP address of the appliance, the port of the remote Docker API, and a certificate for secure access.